 VieVita has come a long way since the summer of 2017, when Antje (one of our Co-founders) travelled to Greece to volunteer with Help Refugees UK and Indigo Volunteers.
 Moved and inspired by the work of a handful of charities she worked with, Antje wanted to find a way to continue to support the work they were doing when she went back home.
 From this desire to help those that have sacrificed so much, VieVita was born.

-Today VieVita continues this work by directly supporting two charities in that work alongside refugees daily, making an impact in many people's lives.
-VieVita works to support these charities through the sale of our products - a percentage of the profit made from each item goes directly to each charity, helping to make life a little easier for those that are surviving on a day to day basis.
+Today VieVita continues this work by directly supporting refugees directly, making an impact in their people's lives.
+VieVita works to support these people through the sale of our products, in which a percentage of the profit made from each item goes directly to helping them make life a little easier.

 VieVita translates to "life" and that is the guiding principal for our work: that everyone has the right to a free and beautiful life.